-Construction of the temporary hall is scheduled to run from February to May of 2023.
-Fujimoto’s office explains that trees and grass will be planted on its gently inclined roof, creating the effect of a floating forest that will crown the shrine.
+Construction of the temporary hall ran from February to May of 2023, and was recently completed.
+Fujimoto’s office explains that trees and grass were planted on its gently inclined roof, creating the effect of a floating forest that will crown the shrine.

 It’s the first time in 124 years that the honden hall, a government-designated important cultural property, will undergo a major renovation, the scope of which includes repair the hall’s aged roof and lacquered interiors.

 An official reopening ceremony is planned for the year 2027, which will mark the 1125th anniversary of the death of Sugawara no Michizane, an aristocrat who is enshrined in Dazaifu Tenmangu.

 November 27, 2022 at 10:47 pm

 I am coming to Daizafu March 18 and this article gives me pause.